Monday, July 13, 2015

 Fragrance Composition:

 So what does it smell like?
-It is classified as an aldehydic floral woody chypre fragrance for women.
+Antilope by Weil is classified as an aldehydic floral woody chypre fragrance for women.
 It starts out with an aldehydic top, followed by an elegant floral heart of jasmine and orange blossom, resting on a warm base of precious wood whose aroma is deepened by patchouli and a very finely tender note of ambergris.

-• Top notes: green notes, aldehydes, spices, orange, chamomile, bergamot, tangerine, neroli, galbanum, acacia farnesiana
+• Top notes: green notes, aldehydes, spices, Guinea orange, Roman chamomile, Calabrian bergamot, Argentinean tangerine, Italian neroli, Persian galbanum, Syrian acacia farnesiana

-• Middle notes: hyacinth, iris, orange blossom, Nepalese rose, rose de Mai, narcissus, lily of the valley, ylang ylang, violet, jasmine, clary sage
+• Middle notes: Dutch hyacinth, Florentine iris, Tunisian orange blossom, Nepalese rose, Grasse rose de Mai, French narcissus, Alpine lily of the valley, Nossi-Be ylang ylang, Tuscan violet, Grasse jasmine, Hungarian clary sage

-• Base notes: patchouli, Mysore sandalwood, leather, cedar, civet, musk, Egyptian vetiver, ambergris, oakmoss
+• Base notes: Sumatran patchouli, Mysore sandalwood, leather, Atlas cedar, Abyssinian civet, Tibetan musk, Egyptian vetiver, ambergris, Tyrolean oakmoss, North American sycamore, Moroccan thuja wood, Indonesian macassar wood

 Bottles: